Buying a house Property auctions

 Fix your price limit and complete arrangements for finance before the day of the property auction.
 A mortgage lender will have to inspect and value the property in the usual way before they make you a mortgage offer.

 Don’t get carried away during the bidding.
 Don’t exceed your price limit.
 You could appoint someone else to bid for you to ensure this doesn’t happen.
 Remember, if you’re outbid, you lose not only the house but the expenses of a survey and solicitor.
+Find out more on how to value a property to ensure you make the right bid at a property auction.

 Which Ltd is an Introducer Appointed Representative of Which?
 Financial Services Ltd, which is authorised and regulated by the Financial Conduct Authority.
 Which?
 Mortgage Advisers and Which?
 Money Compare are trading names of Which?
 Financial Services Limited.
 Your home may be repossessed if you do not keep up repayments on your mortgage.